Can You Wash Orthopedic Foam Pillows?

 - Apply the isopropyl alcohol – Wet a clean white cloth with isopropyl alcohol.
 Apply the wet cloth to the stain gently.
 To prevent the stain from spreading, dab it from the outer edge towards the center.

-- Air dry – After the stain has been removed, let your pillow air dry completely before using it.
-You should not put the pillow in the dryer.
+- Air dry – After removing the stain, let your pillow air dry completely before using it.
+It would help if you did not put the pillow in the dryer.

 In most cases, isopropyl alcohol should be used, but mild detergent may be needed to remove more difficult stains.
-Be careful not to rub too hard because this can damage the orthopedic foam or filling as well as make the stain worse.
+Be careful not to rub too hard because this can damage the orthopedic foam or filling and worsen the stain.

 Rinsing Orthopedic Pillows:

-- Remove the pillow cover – If possible, unzip the pillow cover and wash it according to the instructions on the label.
+- Remove the pillow cover – If possible, unzip it and wash it according to the instructions on the label.

 - Prepare a mild detergent solution – Pour a teaspoon of mild detergent (dishwashing liquid) per gallon of water into the large container to dissolve dirt and grease.